 • Lifestyle, such as diet, exercise, and substance abuse

-Some early signs that a person may struggle with mental health can include, but are not limited to:
+Some early signs that a person may struggle with can include, but are not limited to:

 • Not getting enough sleep or getting too much sleep